Tina McIntyre: Creation

-Background
+Casting

 Tina McIntyre was cast in the soap to portray a short-term girlfriend of character David Platt, to help change his evil ways.
 As the character's personality was portrayed on screen, soap bosses and viewers were impressed with the character and actress Michelle Keegan which resulted in her character becoming a permanent fixture.
 She has worked in low-skilled jobs such as the Kabin and as a barmaid.
 Her main links in Coronation Street were initially with the Platt family.

-Casting

 Auditions were held for the part of the character and Michelle Keegan received a call from her agent telling her she had been offered the part, the initial audition being only her second for any part.
 She was called to a meeting with producer Steve Frost, he was immediately happy with her and handed her the scripts.

 In an interview with the Daily Mirror, Keegan spoke about her character's success in the show stating that: "Tina came in to the show just to change David into a nice character, and then to get to the point where he pushed his mum down the stairs.
 I was supposed to be out of there after that.
 But they’ve kept me on.
 They needed a bit of a ballsy character, I think.
 She’s moved into the Platts’ now and she’s getting a family base around her, so hopefully she’s around for the long haul.
 I didn’t think I was staying, so I’m very lucky".